 - 1 teaspoon = 2,300 mg sodium

-Most Americans are eating more than 3,400 milligrams of sodium per day.
+Most Americans are eating more than 3,400 mg of sodium per day.
 That’s an astonishing amount compared to what is recommended!
-When we consume too much salt, we are telling our bodies to retain water which creates an added strain on the heart and blood vessels, resulting in raised blood pressure.
-Individuals with high blood pressure have a higher risk of heart disease and stroke, so it’s extremely beneficial to take preventative, precautionary measures.
+When we consume too much salt, we tell our bodies to retain water, which creates an added strain on the heart and blood vessels, resulting in raised blood pressure.
+People with high blood pressure have a higher risk of heart disease and stroke, so it’s beneficial to take preventive, precautionary measures.

 - Instead of shaking the salt shaker on all your kitchen creations, try flavoring your food with garlic, fresh or dried herbs, and balsamic vinegar.
 These options can pack major flavor without the added sodium.

-- Ironically enough, the salt content we’re consuming isnt just coming from table salt, in fact, 75% is coming from processed ingredients and restaurant foods.
-Opt for Low-Sodium options when possible, on foods like soups, beans, chicken broth, etc.
+- Ironically enough, the salt content we consume isn’t just coming from table salt.
+In fact, 75 percent comes from processed ingredients and restaurant foods.
+Opt for low-sodium options when possible on foods like soups, beans, chicken broth, etc.

 - Watch your portion sizes.
-If you’re cutting back on sodium, more than likely, a decrease in calories will also help lower sodium intake.
+If you’re cutting back on sodium, more than likely a decrease in calories will also help lower your sodium intake.